 Going through a divorce?
 Our divorce lawyers in Tulsa are here to help.
 Don't hesitate to contact us today.

 Oklahoma divorce laws can be complicated, confusing, and frustrating.
 Divorce is a difficult process and can be a stressful and emotional time for all parties involved.
 We understand that this is a difficult time and we are here to help you make the best decisions for your family.

 If you're planning to end your marriage, here's what you need to know:

-What to Expect When Hiring a Tulsa Divorce Lawyer?
+What to Expect When Hiring a Tulsa Divorce Attorney?

-If you are considering filing for divorce in Tulsa County, it is important to understand the process and what to expect when hiring a Tulsa divorce attorney.
+If you are considering filing for divorce in Tulsa County, it is important to understand the process and what to expect when hiring a divorce attorney in Tulsa.
 The first step in the divorce process is to file a petition with the court.
 This petition must be filed with the court in the county where either spouse lives.
 In Tulsa County, the petition must be filed in the District Court located in Tulsa, Oklahoma.